oubunshitsu/CA_multiple_inrerp/README.md

 # CALSA+ dataset and other additional materials for the paper: Identification of Multiple Logical Interpretations in Counter-Arguments

-## The repo current only contains the CALSA+ dataset, the scripts used for training the models will be added soon.
+## The repo currently only contains the CALSA+ dataset, the scripts used for training the models will be added soon.

 ## Details of each file